Animal and Plant Health Inspection Service, USDA.

 Revision to and extension of approval of an information collection; comment request.

 In accordance with the Paperwork Reduction Act of 1995, this notice announces the Animal and Plant Health Inspection Service's intention to request a revision to and extension of approval of an information collection associated with the current regulations for the interstate movement of sheep and goats and an indemnity program to control the spread of scrapie.
 This notice is separate from any new rulemaking.

 We will consider all comments that we receive on or before February 3, 2020.

 You may submit comments by either of the following methods:

 Supporting documents and any comments we receive on this docket may be viewed at http://www.regulations.gov/#!docketDetail;D=APHIS-2019-0074 or in our reading room, which is located in room 1141 of the USDA South Building, 14th Street and Independence Avenue SW, Washington, DC.
 Normal reading room hours are 8 a.m. to 4:30 p.m., Monday through Friday, except holidays.
 To be sure someone is there to help you, please call (202) 799-7039 before coming.

 FOR FURTHER INFORMATION CONTACT:

-For information on the domestic regulations to control the spread of scrapie, contact Dr. Diane Sutton, National Scrapie Program Coordinator, Sheep, Goat, Cervid & Equine Health Center, Surveillance, Preparedness and Response Services, VS, APHIS, 4700 River Road Unit 43, Riverdale, MD 20737; (301) 851-3509.
-For copies of more detailed information on the information collection, contact Ms. Kimberly Hardy, APHIS' Information Collection Coordinator, at (301) 851-2727.
+For information on the current domestic regulations to control the spread of scrapie, contact Dr. Diane Sutton, Assistant Director Ruminant Health Programs, VS, APHIS, 4700 River Road Unit 43, Riverdale, MD 20737; (301) 851-3509.
+For more detailed information on the information collection, contact Mr. Joseph Moxey, APHIS' Information Collection Coordinator, at (301) 851-2483.

 End Further Info